severikasurinen/mobilepay-graph/README.md

-# Mobilepay Graph
+# MobilePay Graph
-MATLAB graphing tool for MobilePay box payments
+MATLAB graphing tool for raffles using MobilePay box payments

 Graphs only in Finnish, working on translations.
 Should be easy to fix if familiar with MATLAB programming.